Sensui-moksha/CIVIC-RESOLVE-CHAIN/docs/aptos-cli.md

 # Aptos CLI Setup (Testnet)

-Follow these steps locally (outside Lovable) to deploy and interact with the Move contract.
+Follow these steps locally  to deploy and interact with the Move contract.

 1) Install Aptos CLI
 - macOS: brew install aptos